 4. Leave What You Find

-Who doesn't have a large collection of beautiful seashells that pile up over the years from every visit to the Outer Banks?
-While shells are the perfect keepsake from your recent vacation, it's important to preserve the past by examining, photographing and not touching or removing other structures, artifacts such as shipwreck remnants, or natural objects and plant species.
+Who doesn't have a large collection of beautiful seashells and seaglass that pile up over the years from every visit to the Outer Banks?
+While they are the perfect keepsake from your recent vacation, it's important to preserve the past by examining, photographing and not touching or removing other structures like sand fencing, artifacts such as shipwreck remnants, or natural objects and plant species.
 Digging holes is a fun beach activity that makes for memorable photos.
 Please remember to cover any hole you dig to protect other visitors, animals, and vehicles from falling into the hole.

 5. Minimize Campfire Impacts